vladkinoman/just-my-notes/books/best-computer-science-books.md

 The C++ Programming Language, 4th ed. by Stroustrup (C++11)

-The C++ Programming Language, 3rd ed. by Stroustrup (C++ 98, the book I read during my university days :black_heart: )
+The C++ Programming Language, Special ed. by Stroustrup (C++ 98, the book I read during my university days :black_heart: )

 Programming Principles and Practice Using C++, 2nd ed. by Stroustrup (C++11, C++14)